Thursday, May 31, 2018

 We must recognize that baptism and its benefits always follow faith, repentance and a call to discipleship.
 Since infants are incapable of faith, repentance and discipleship, then what would be the meaning and purpose of baptizing infants?

-(Will the 'ritual' of baptism do something for the infant?)
+Will the 'ritual' of baptism do something for the infant?
+Absolutely not!

 God has assigned meaning and purpose to baptism in clear statements found in Scripture.
 So, to use the same practice yet with a different meaning and/or a different purpose would be to add or substitute man's thinking for God's.

 So, while it is not technically wrong to baptize infants, it is, at best, confusing.
 At worst, it is likely to give people confidence in the present and hope for the future not rooted in God's promises.
-That is an illusion that simply doesn't make sense.
+That is an illusion that simply does not make sense.

 Monday, May 28, 2018